Behind the Sun (Red Hot Chili Peppers song): Music video

+Live performances

-In 1987, the band gave a lip-synched performance of "Behind the Sun" and "Fight Like a Brave" at the United Cerebral Palsy Telethon.
+As of 2023 the song has never been performed live.
+In 1987, the band gave a lip-synched performance of "Behind the Sun" at the United Cerebral Palsy Telethon.

-Despite the band's intentions for the song to become a single and years later eventually becoming one, the song has only been performed one time in 1987, with Flea explaining in an interview that the band wasn't pleased with how the song sounded live.
-However, it has been teased by the band quite a few times over the years in their live performances, with its intro being teased on the band's One Hot Minute tour during "Give It Away".
+Flea explained in an interview that the band wasn't pleased with how the song sounded live.
+However, despite it never being performed live, it has been teased by the band quite a few times over the years in their live performances, with its intro being teased on the band's One Hot Minute tour during "Give It Away".
 On September 10, 2012, the song was once again teased while the band was performing in Tel Aviv for the first time.
 It was teased right before "Under the Bridge" was played.

-It is also notable in being the only song from the Slovak era to have made it to the charts (although it was released after his death).

-Hillel Slovak's brother (James Slovak) named Hillel's biography Behind the Sun.

-During March 2012, The Weather Channel began using an instrumental demo version of the song as background music for its Local on the 8s segments.